garethjmsaunders/digital-code-style-guide/css.md

 *   Asterisks (*) are universal selectors: they will apply styling to every element in the document.
 Do not use them in class or ID names.
-*   Forward slashes (/) and backward slashes (\) are not accepted.
+*   Forward slashes (/) and backward slashes (\\) are not accepted.
-*   Accented or non-English characters, e.g. æ, ß, ç, è.
+*   Accented or non-English characters, e.g. á, æ, ç, è, î, ö, ø, û.
+Substitute these with the nearest English equivalent, e.g. a, ae, c, e, i, o, o, u.